JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 This helps smooth the migration of your projects to Kotlin 2.0.0 and newer, as the Compose compiler ships simultaneously with Kotlin and will always be compatible with Kotlin of the same version.

-> When your Compose app is compiled with Compose compiler 2.0.10 or newer but uses dependencies built with Compose compiler 2.0.0,
+> It is strongly recommended to update your Compose app made for Kotlin 2.0.0 to the 2.0.10 version or newer to avoid
-> the older dependencies may cause additional (or endless) recompositions on non-JVM targets.
+> unnecessary (or endless) recomposition issues on non-JVM targets.
 >
+> If your app is built with Compose compiler 2.0.10 or newer but uses dependencies built with Compose compiler 2.0.0,
+> these older dependencies may still cause recomposition issues.
-> To prevent this, update your dependencies to versions built with a newer Compose compiler.
+> To prevent this, update your dependencies to versions built with the same Compose compiler as your app.
 >
 {type="warning"}